Chart Color Schemes

 Melba shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 40.3%, exceeding the Australian average of 30.4%.
+The area's educational profile notably exceeds the Australian average in university qualification rates, with 40.3% of residents aged 15+ holding such qualifications compared to the national average of 30.4%.
 Bachelor degrees are most prevalent at 23.9%, followed by postgraduate qualifications (11.9%) and graduate diplomas (4.5%).
-Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding such qualifications – advanced diplomas (11.4%) and certificates (18.1%).
+Vocational credentials are also prominent, with 29.5% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (18.1%).

-Educational participation is high, with 31.7% currently enrolled in formal education.
+Educational participation is high, with 31.7% of residents currently enrolled in formal education.
 This includes 12.0% in primary education, 7.5% in secondary education, and 5.8% pursuing tertiary education.

 Frequently Asked Questions - Education